wholingfei/spexwavepy/docs/source/example.rst

 .. math::
    y = \int_{0}^{x}slo(x)dx

-Among the above equations, the mirror slope is measured quantity and is already known, the detector coordinate :math:`Y_{det}` is also known, so is the distance :math:`d`.
+From the above equations, the mirror slope is the measured quantity and is already known, the detector coordinate :math:`Y_{det}` is also known, so is the distance :math:`d`.

-We use the first equation to calculate mirror corrdinate :math:`x`, the second equation to calculate :math:`y`.
+We use the first equation to calculate the mirror surface corrdinate :math:`x`, the second equation to calculate :math:`y`.
 We do it iteratively.
 In the end, both :math:`x` and :math:`y` will converge.